 CAD Data FAQ

-When do we send the CAD data to T-SIM service department?
+When do we send the CAD data to Stamplicity's service department?

-When to send the data depends on what service(s) the T-SIM service department is providing for you.
+When to send the data depends on what service(s) the Stamplicity service department is providing for you.

 RFQ Data:

 T-SIM can quote new tooling simulation using: just a detailed 2D or 3D Process File (flowchart), or with a design that is ready for simulation, or anything in-between.
-You must let us know the status of the data provided (example: for quote use only, use for running R1 simulation, etc.).
+Just let us know the status of the data provided (example: for quote use only, use for running R1 simulation, etc.).

-For more information about T-SIM RFQ process, visit our RFQ information page
+For more information about Stamplicity's RFQ process, visit our RFQ information page

 What is the required file format for CAD data?

 STEP Format.
-T-SIM service department required STEP data exported in STP/STEP 214.
-If you would like to test your export STP/STEP 214 data, send a file to TestStep@transfersim.com or contact our office at 616-863-8630.
+Stamplicity's Service department requires STEP data exported in STP/STEP 214.
+If you would like to test your export STP/STEP 214 data, send a file to Service@Stamplicity.com and put "Translation Test File" in the subject line, or contact our office at 616-863-8630 and we'll work with you to ensure smooth data transfers between us.

 Do I need to save one Step file or multiple Step files?